Parkinson’s Disease Care

 Our specialist carers are trained to identify the signs and symptoms associated with Parkinson’s.
 This is key to creating and planning together how to help manage the many and varied everyday challenges and practicalities that could present themselves.

-Being cared for at home with on hand assistance and support for problems encountered with mobility and swallowing, helps to reduce the anxiety and falls which can be typical to those suffering with Parkinson’s.
+Being cared for at home with on hand assistance and support for problems encountered with mobility and swallowing, helps to reduce the anxiety and falls which can be typical to those living with Parkinson’s.